Deadline 3/1/22: Microsoft 365 Price Increase

 Historically, Microsoft 365 and Office 365 subscriptions were sold with an annual commitment.
 Within the annual commitment, you could adjust the number of licenses up or down on a monthly basis.
 Microsoft now classifies these types of subscriptions as “Monthly Subscriptions”.

 Going forward, you can choose an “Annual Subscription”.
 With an “Annual Subscription”, your current license count becomes your minimum purchase commitment for the next 12 months.
+You may add licenses during the year, but you cannot remove any licenses until your annual renewal.

 Minimize the Impact